Alejogb1/job-board/blog-data/how-do-i-get-read-receipts-with-mailkit-when-using-microsoft-antispam.md

 id: "how-do-i-get-read-receipts-with-mailkit-when-using-microsoft-antispam"
 ---

-Okay, let's dive into this.
+, let's dive into this.
 It's a recurring challenge, and frankly, dealing with Microsoft's antispam alongside read receipts has often felt like walking a tightrope.
 I’ve certainly spent a fair amount of time debugging this particular interaction in past projects, and it's not as straightforward as just enabling a flag.
 The crux of the issue isn't necessarily with MailKit itself, but rather with how Microsoft's antispam mechanisms and email clients interpret and handle delivery receipt requests, specifically the "Disposition-Notification-To" header.

 Essentially, we’re dealing with a mismatch in expectations.
 The `Disposition-Notification-To` header, a cornerstone for read receipts, is often interpreted by Microsoft as a potential spam vector.
 Antispam systems are designed to flag or alter messages containing this header because it can be exploited for phishing or tracking purposes.
 This can result in read receipts not being sent back or being silently discarded.
 The irony is that it's a perfectly legitimate feature when used correctly, but its historical misuse makes it a difficult proposition to implement reliably.